 Damariscotta, is a small mid-coastal town in Lincoln County, Maine, with a population of approximately 2,200.
 Located an hour north of Portland, at the lower falls, and head of navigation on the Damariscotta River, the town is popular for boating, fishing and for a thriving oyster and mussel industry.
 The name Damariscotta means “a gathering place of alewives”, which are small salty fish that gather here in such numbers that an annual Alewives Festival is celebrated each Memorial Day.

 Early industries here included sawmills, brickyards and a tannery, but shipbuilding is what brought wealth to Damariscotta in the 1800's, and today the old seaport town reflects it in its architecture style and the charm that attracts many summer tourists.
 With an average age of 50, Damariscotta is a vibrant town of seafood restaurants, waterfront activity, community services, and galleries.
-Picture of the historic Lincoln Theater and Maine Coast Bookshop building, and picture of Chapman-Hall house, the oldest building in Damariscotta, courtesy of Wikipedia and Smuconlaw; picture of Damariscotta Steamboat Fleet from a 1906 Postcard courtesy of Wikipedia.
+Photo of Main Street from a 1910 postcard, and picture of Damariscotta Steamboat Fleet from a 1906 Postcard courtesy of Wikipedia (public domain).

 Watch this short Youtube video prepared by MidCoastlMaineRegion:

-Trulia reports the median listing price to be close to $247,666 in mid-2018.
+Zillow reports the median home value to be $285,066 in early 2020.
 There is an active adult community here-see link at left.

 Damariscotta is a small coastal town known for its oysters and mussels, and features historic buildings, shops and art galleries.
 There is also a bookstore, a performing arts theater, library, and a YMCA.